jpick713/RTI/README.md

 # RTI-demo

-RTI database for students and teachers
+RTI database for students and teachers.
-A completed project is hosted at rti-paa.herokuapp.com
+A completed project is hosted at <a href="https://rti-paa.herokuapp.com" target="new">rti-paa.herokuapp.com</a>

 <br>User: Brian</br>
 <br>Password: ILoveRTI!</br>